 You depart Tambo for the jewel of the Central Highlands, Carnarvon Gorge, along the historic Wilderness Way where bullock team trails once serviced the pioneering pastoral industry and early massacres were the outcome of conflict between indigenous peoples and new settlers.
 Time and road conditions permitting, you will be able to include a walk in the remote Salvator Rosa National Park with its imposing Spy Glass mountain peak.
-Nearing Carnarvon, the great white escarpment emerges.
-Settle into your bush inspired safari lodges for the following three nights amidst primitive Macrozamia Palms and grazing kangaroos.
+Nearing Carnarvon Gorge, the great white escarpment emerges.
+Settle into your bush inspired safari lodges for the following three nights amidst ancient Macrozamia Palms and grazing kangaroos.

 Accommodation: Carnarvon Gorge Wilderness Lodge 3 nights

 A full day walk in the towering Carnarvon Gorge is sure to impress.
-There are many delightful creek crossings for you to rock hop across , feature side gorges, canyons and an extraordinary amphitheatre, expansive Aboriginal Rock Art galleries, primitive ferns, abundant palms, bird and wildlife.
+There are many delightful creek crossings for you to rock hop across , feature side gorges, canyons and an extraordinary amphitheatre, expansive Aboriginal Rock Art galleries, primitive ferns, abundant palms, birds and wildlife.
 The gorge is part of a much more extensive Carnarvon National Park and a crowning oasis in the heart of the dry sandstone highlands of Central Queensland.

 The extent of walking you choose is readily facilitated by the out and back nature of the trail up the gorge.